-Although this term is used to describe many conditions, it will only be used in this section to describe one of the following situations:
+Although this term can be used to describe many conditions, it is used in this section only to describe one of the following situations:

 - 1. No access to internal dial tone on any Multiline Terminal or Single Line Telephone installed. - 2.
 No LED indications or no display indications on any Multiline Terminal installed.